EmpiresCommunity/SharedGamemode/Readme.md

 ## Quickstart

+This plugin requires https://github.com/EmpiresCommunity/GameplayEventRouter, so include it in your plugins folder and enable it somewhere.

 This is a game feature plugin, and only works in UE 4.27+ (UE5 Early Access has the same plugin and codebase, but is not asset-compatible with 4.27 so the data asset wont load).

 Drop this in your Plugins/GameFeatures/ folder.
 It will auto activate.